 repairs to or maintenance of a structure, means repairs or maintenance that, but for regulation 4(b), would constitute development.

-(2) A person must not, unless the person has a permit to do so, undertake or cause to be undertaken in the Riverpark or development control area repairs to or maintenance of an existing structure.
+(2) A person must not, unless the person has a permit to do so, undertake in the Riverpark or development control area repairs to or maintenance of an existing structure.

 Penalty: a fine of $5 000.